 More than 150 years ago, British preacher Charles Spurgeon wrote: "The church needs young blood in its veins.
 Our strength for holding the faith may lie in experienced saints but our zeal for propagating it must be found in the young."
 That means we can't allow generation gaps in ministry; the young and old must work together to reach the world for Jesus.

 J. Lee Grady is the former editor of Charisma.
-You can follow him on Twitter at leegrady.
+You can follow him on Twitter: @leegrady.
+His newest book is The Truth Sets Women Free (Charisma House).
 You can learn more about his ministry, The Mordecai Project, at themordecaiproject.org.
-His latest book is The Truth Sets Women Free is now available in English and Spanish.